developer-friendly/blog/docs/posts/0009-external-secrets-aks-to-aws-ssm.md

       This is possibly a known issue, one which I can see being discussed in their GitHub repository[^22].

-      Although I haven't found a fixed by now, specifying `updatePolicy: IfNotExists` for the `PushSecret` makes sure that we won't lose the actual password initially used by the script to bootstrap the MongoDB database.
+      Although I haven't found a fix by now, specifying `updatePolicy: IfNotExists` for the `PushSecret` makes sure that we won't lose the actual password initially used by the script to bootstrap the MongoDB database.